holochain-gym/holochain-gym.github.io/docs/concepts/dna-zomes.md

 </ul>
 </inline-notification>

-# Dna
+# DNA

-`Dnas` are one of the most important building blocks in Holochain.
-Simply put, a `Dna` is the source-code for the game you are playing with your peers in Holochain.
+`DNAs` are one of the most important building blocks in Holochain.
+Simply put, a `DNA` is the source-code for the game you are playing with your peers in Holochain.

-And here is the twist: in Holochain, **every Dna creates its own peer-to-peer DHT network**.
+And here is the twist: in Holochain, **every DNA creates its own peer-to-peer DHT network**.
 This makes it so that **you are agreeing to the rules of the game before actually joining the network** and beginning to play with peers.
 This is going to be key for validation rules.

-One of the most important characteristics of a `Dna` is that **it's identified by the hash of the source-code**.
-And that makes it so that, if you change something from that code and install that `Dna` again, you are literally creating a new network.
+One of the most important characteristics of a `DNA` is that **it's identified by the hash of the source-code**.
+It follows that if you change something from that code and install that `DNA` again, you are literally creating a new network.

 ## Try it!

-1. Edit the current `Dna` by clicking `Edit` in the `Dna Code` block.
+1. Edit the current `DNA` by clicking `Edit` in the `DNA Code` block.
 2. Change something: it can be as simple as renaming a function, or removing a block.
 3. Click `Compile`!
-   - By this small change, you have changed the source code for the `Dna`.
+   - By this small change, you have changed the source code for the `DNA`.
-   - This, at its turn, changes the hash of that `Dna`, so it's a new `Dna`.
+   - This in turn changes the hash of that `DNA`, so it's a new `DNA`.
    - By installing it in your node, you are creating a new Holochain DHT network.
    - But!
 You are the only one playing that game, so you are in a network of only one node.
-4. Try to start playing with other people: select the initial `Dna` in the `Select Active Dna` block.
+4. Try to start playing with other people: select the initial `DNA` in the `Select Active DNA` block.
 5. Select another agent.
-6. Edit the `Dna`, with only the exact same modifications that you did in step 2.
+6. Edit the `DNA`, with only the exact same modifications that you did in step 2.
 7. Click `Compile`!
    - You should now see a network of 2 nodes!
-   - What has happened is that you both made the same modifications to the code, and as the ID of the `Dna` is the hash of the source code, that means that you are playing the same game, and hence you are in the same network.
+   - What has happened is that you both made the same modifications to the code, and as the ID of the `DNA` is the hash of the source code, that means that you are playing the same game, and hence you are in the same network.

 ```js story
 export const Simple = () => {